silvano-squizzato/offer-rest-api/README.md

 ```sh
 src/test/java/org/lab/
 ```
-From the source folder of the project you can build the JAR file with
+From the source folder of the project you can build a JAR file typing this command
 ```sh
 ./mvnw clean package
 ```